 (b) has agreed or is otherwise under a duty not to disclose the information to others,

-(in this section called “the bound recipient”) commits an offence if the person breaches the agreement or the duty without lawful excuse.
+(in this section called the bound recipient) commits an offence if the person breaches the agreement or the duty without lawful excuse.

 (2) A person who obtains information referred to in subsection (1) from or through the bound recipient commits an offence if, without lawful excuse, the person discloses the information in a way that would have resulted in a breach of an agreement or duty if the disclosure had been by the bound recipient.